 Growing a nerve plant is easy – feed it a weak, diluted liquid fertiliser every two months.
 They do not require constant fertilising to thrive.
 It is advisable that you flush the soil well with a thorough watering before adding more fertiliser, to wash off any excess mineral salts that could be too much for the plant’s root system.

 Fittonias can be very fussy especially when it comes to the soil’s moisture and humidity.
-Ensure that soil does not dry out, as the plant will wilt very quickly.
+Ensure that soil does not dry out to avoid any fittonia plant problem.
 Inserting your finger or a stick into the soil daily is the best way to determine the moisture requirements of the plant.
 If the soil seems fine, it could be that your air may be too dry as they require a good dose of humidity to stay lush.

 A trick that some houseplant owners use is to place the pot over a plate filled with water and pebbles.
 It helps a little with extra humidity as the water evaporates, and the extra water could serve as a reservoir by connecting it to the soil with a wicking thread that can draw water upwards.